SergeDubovsky/UltraVoron/README.md

-# Thoughts in general
+# Thoughts in General
-The Voron is not a cheap printer.
-It is also a most modifiable printer on the market.
-We have freedom to choose parts quality and vendors.
-This project is an attempt to use the highest quality parts in a pursuit of high quality prints.
+The Voron is not an inexpensive printer; however, it stands out as one of the most modifiable printers on the market.
+We're afforded the freedom to choose both the quality of parts and our preferred vendors.
+With this project, my goal is to utilize the highest quality parts in pursuit of superior print quality.

+I aim to research every component on the BOM to determine a "better option" in terms of both quality and price.
+A huge thank you to the [bling project](https://discord.com/channels/460117602945990666/713929975606018098) for their invaluable advice and patience.

-# BOM
+# Parts and vendors
 - Fasteners
   - [Anodized, magnetic, high grade](https://www.boltdepot.com/Metric_socket_cap_Class_12.9_alloy_steel_black_oxide_finish_3mm_x_0.5mm.aspx)
     - 12.9 seems to be the highes grade.
 I wonder if there is a way to get the "nice finish" variant of it.
 Really smooth and precise.